Polish Constitution Day Parade

-Local and national politicians routinely attend to show support; for instance, Robert F. Kennedy marched and attended Mass at Holy Trinity Polish Mission on May 7, 1961, solidifying the parade’s role as a bridge between Polonia and the broader civic establishment.

-Timing and route
+In 1975, serial killer John Wayne Gacy (who was a local politician at the time) was appointed parade director, a position he held through 1978.
+During his tenure, Gacy met First Lady Rosalynn Carter on May 6, 1978; she later inscribed a photograph "To John Gacy.
+Best wishes.
+Rosalynn Carter."
+When news of his crimes emerged, the Secret Service faced embarrassment over the "S" pin Gacy had worn, indicating special clearance.

 The parade is held each year on the Saturday closest to May 3.
-The route begins at Buckingham Fountain on Columbus Drive, proceeds north along Michigan Avenue, turns west at Monroe Street, then follows Dearborn to the bridge over the Chicago River, where the formal program—including the Grand Marshal’s address and singing of both national anthems—takes place.
+The route begins at Buckingham Fountain on Columbus Drive, proceeds north along Michigan Avenue, turns west at Monroe Street, then follows Dearborn to the bridge over the Chicago River, where the formal program—including the Grand Marshal's address and singing of both national anthems—takes place.
 Along the way, spectators line both sides of the street, festooned in Polish flags, waving copies of the May 3 Constitution text, and cheering for the marchers.

-Participation and attendance

 By the early 2000s, the parade regularly featured over 100 distinct units and drew crowds estimated between 60,000 and 140,000 spectators, making it one of the largest annual public gatherings in downtown Chicago.
-Around 2006, 144 marching groups participated, ranging from veteran honor guards to contemporary Polish-American civic organizations.
-Many families treat the parade as a multi-generational tradition, arriving early to claim spots along Dearborn and often following the procession with picnics and community fairs in local Polish parishes.

-Media and broadcasting

 Local television and radio stations provide live coverage, with ABC7 Chicago offering both an on-site broadcast and on-demand access via its website.
 Polish-language radio stations and online streaming services also relay the event to listeners nationwide and abroad, allowing expatriates and viewers in Poland to share in the annual celebration.

-Controversies

-In 1975, serial killer John Wayne Gacy was appointed parade director, a position he held through 1978.
-During his tenure, Gacy met First Lady Rosalynn Carter on May 6, 1978; she later inscribed a photograph “To John Gacy.
-Best wishes.
-Rosalynn Carter.”
-When news of his crimes emerged, the Secret Service faced embarrassment over the “S” pin Gacy had worn, indicating special clearance.